Hartlepool: Economy

 Hartlepool's economy has historically been linked with the maritime industry, something which is still at the heart of local business.
 Hartlepool Dock is owned and run by PD Ports.
 Engineering related jobs employ around 1700 people.
 Tata Steel Europe employ around 350 people in the manufacture of steel tubes, predominantly for the oil industry.
 South of the town on the banks of the Tees, Able UK operates the Teesside Environmental Reclamation and Recycling Centre (TERRC), a large scale marine recycling facility and dry dock.
 Adjacent to the east of TERRC is the Hartlepool nuclear power station, an advanced gas-cooled reactor (AGR) type nuclear power plant opened in the 1980s.
 It is the single largest employer in the town, employing 1 per cent of the town's working age people.

 The chemicals industry is important to the local economy.
-Companies include Huntsman Corporation, who produce titanium dioxide for use in paints, Omya, Baker Hughes and Frutarom.
+Companies include Huntsman Corporation, who produce titanium dioxide for use in paints, Omya and Frutarom.

 Tourism was worth £48 million to the town in 2009; this figure excludes the impact of the Tall Ships 2010.
 Hartlepool's historic links to the maritime industry are centred on the Maritime Experience, and the supporting exhibits PS Wingfield Castle and HMS Trincomalee.

 Camerons Brewery was founded in 1852 and currently employs around 145 people.
 It is one of the largest breweries in the UK.
 Following a series of take-overs, it came under the control of the Castle Eden Brewery in 2001 who merged the two breweries, closing down the Castle Eden plant.
 It brews a range of cask and bottled beers, including Strongarm, a 4% abv bitter.
 The brewery is heavily engaged in contract brewing such beers as Kronenbourg 1664, John Smith's and Foster's.

 Orchid Drinks of Hartlepool were formed in 1992 after a management buy out of the soft drinks arm of Camerons.
 They manufactured Purdey's and Amé.
 Following a £67 million takeover by Britvic, the site was closed down in 2009.

 Middleton Grange Shopping Centre is the main shopping location.
 2800 people are employed in retail.
 The ten major retail companies in the town are Tesco, Morrisons, Asda, Next, Argos, Marks & Spencer, Aldi, Boots and Matalan.
 Aside from the local sports clubs, other local entertainment venues include a VUE Cinema and Mecca Bingo.

 Companies that have moved operations to the town for the offshore wind farm include Siemens and Van Oord.